galaxyproject/training-material/topics/variant-analysis/tutorials/aiv-analysis/tutorial.md

 ## Get reference and sequenced samples data

-In this tutorial you are going to work on a single avian influenza sample seqquenced in paired-end mode on the Illumina platform, *i.e.* we are going to download two datasets of sequenced reads for that sample.
+In this tutorial you are going to work on a single avian influenza sample sequenced in paired-end mode on the Illumina platform, *i.e.* we are going to download two datasets of sequenced reads for that sample.

 In addition, we are going to base the analysis on a small collection of multiple reference sequences for each influenza gene segment.
 We prepared this collection for you from public INSAFlu data.